 Back to Index

-On the Complications of New Age & Old Eastern Thought Systems, Why a Larger Circle Can Never Legitimately Be Drawn Around Historic Christianity, Part II
+On New Age & Old Eastern Thought: Why a Larger Circle Can Never Be Drawn Around Christianity, Part 2

 This is the second in a three part mini-series of 1994 Proclamation articles particularly addressed to those of you among our readers who are of an Eastern religious, dialectic philosophical, or New Age spiritual persuasion.
 If you missed the January issue, we’d be glad to mail it to you-free-upon request.
 In response to last month’s issue we have received a number of letters, one from a friend in New Hampshire who does not at all subscribe to the tenets of historic orthodox Christianity.
 He said he was writing “in the interest of greater understanding”, and his letter was a most thoughtful one.
 We very much welcomed it because, truth is, this thoughtletter is a deliberate effort on our part to promote just such an exchange for just such a purpose.
 While the material in this series is somewhat “heavier” than our usual fare, we believe it is of the absolute essence with regard to both an accurate apologetic and a workable epistemology.
 Once again I am trying here to demonstrate something of the impossible complications that seem to be raised by the basic epistemological proposals of dialectic and syncretistic thinking.
 But if there is some misperception to which you think I may have fallen prey, please know that you, like my friend from New Hampshire, are hereby invited to advise me of it.